Making colored rice for sensory bins is so easy! Your child will love all the colors and have a blast playing with it.

 - Vinegar: You’ll need one tablespoon of white vinegar.

-How to dye rice for sensory bins
+⭐ How to dye rice (step by step guide)

 There are printable instructions further down in this post!